F. Mechighel, B. Pateyron, M. El Ganaoui, S. Dost, and M. Kadja

-Department of Chemical Engineering, University of Constantine, Constantine, Algeria
+Department of Mechanical Engineering, University of Constantine, Constantine, Algeria

 Department of Chemical Engineering, University of Washington, Seattle, Washington, USA